spacetelescope/jwst/docs/jwst/datamodels/fits_files.rst

 Here we describe the structure and content of the most frequently used forms of FITS files for JWST science data products.
 Each type of FITS file is the result of serialization of a corresponding data model.
+All JWST pipeline input and output images, with the exception of a few reference files, are serialized as FITS files.
+The asdf representation of the datamodel is serialized as the final extension of the FITS file, in the ASDF extension, as eight bit unsigned ints, essentialy a text charavter serialization in yaml format.
+The asdf representation is read from the extension when the FITS file is read to provide the initial datamodel.
+Values in the other FiTS extensions then either override this initial model or are adde to it.

 Common Features
 ---------------